Venue Hire

 High Renaissance artists

-What seems to be a sixth toe, appears in the work of a number of High Renaissance artists.
+What seems to be a sixth toe appears in the work of several other High Renaissance artists.
 It is usually associated with St. Joseph but also appears in figures of the Virgin and St. John the Baptist.
 Artists during the High Renaissance, and Raphael in particular, would not have made such an obvious mistake.

 Image